keyshade-xyz/keyshade/docs/contributing-to-keyshade/environment-variables.md

 - **SMTP_EMAIL_ADDRESS:** The email address you want to be sending out the emails from.
 - **SMTP_PASSWORD:** The app password for your email account. &#x20;
 - **JWT_SECRET**: The secret used to sign the JWT tokens.
 It is insignificant in the development environment.
-- **WEB_FRONTEND_URL, WORKSPACE_FRONTEND_URL**: The URLs of the web and workspace frontend respectively.
+- **WEB_FRONTEND_URL, PLATFORM_FRONTEND_URL**: The URLs of the web and platform frontend respectively.
 These are used in the emails sometimes and in other spaces of the application too.
 - **API_PORT**: The environmental variable that specifies the port number on which the API server should listen for incoming connections.
 If not explicitly set, it defaults to port 4200.
 - **REDIS_URL**: The required parameter URL that is used by the API to connect to the Redis instance.
 - **FEEDBACK_FORWARD_EMAIL**: Feedbacks submitted by the user would be sent to this email address for the concerned authorities to view it.
 Ideally, in development environment, this would be your personal email address